manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.amsosram/assets/techspec/connectiot/iotequipmenttypes/OmegaPlasma/OmegaPlasma-Configuration.md

 ﻿Configuration
 ============
-This section describe the setup for Trymax NEO Equipment Type
+This section describe the setup for Documentation Generator Equipment Integration Test Equipment Type

-Driver Definition
+Driver Definitions
 =================
+The following Automation Drivers are referenced on the Automation Controller as:
+- **SecsGemEquipment** for the Automation Driver **OmegaPlasmaDriver**;

-The following Automation Driver is referenced on the Automation Controller as **SecsGemEquipment** is the Automation Driver **TrymaxNEODriver**, this driver contains the information regarding all the items needed for the automation of the equipment.
+- **RFIDReader** for the Automation Driver **HermosLFM4xReaderDriver**;

+Drivers contain the information regarding all the items needed for the automation of the equipment.
-## Automation Driver Definition - TrymaxNEODriver
+## Automation Driver Definition - OmegaPlasmaDriver
 ### Protocol
-The protocol used by the Automation Driver referenced on the Automation Controller is named **SecsGem** and used the package **criticalmanufacturing/connect-iot-driver-secsgem**, using version **8.3.3-202201212** at the time of writing.
+The protocol used by the Automation Driver referenced on the Automation Controller is named **ProtocolNamePlaceHolder** and used the package **ProtocolPackagePlaceHolder**, using version **ProtocolVersionPlaceHolder** at the time of writing.

 ### Properties